FarronF/limerick-council-meetings/meetings/2022/07/14-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Minutes - Monthly Meeting of the Municipal District of Cappamore-Kilmallock - 16th June 2022.md

 It was noted that batteries were being stolen from Driver Feedback signs.
 It was agreed that

-this item would be included on the agenda for the Joint Policing Committee Meeting in July.--- Next Meeting
+this item would be included on the agenda for the Joint Policing Committee Meeting in July.
+---
+Next Meeting

 The date for the next meeting of the Cappamore Kilmallock District was agreed by the